 In this article, we will discuss typical electrostatic discharge (ESD) problems and common solutions.
 Electrostatic discharge (ESD) is a common phenomenon that is encountered on an everyday basis by many of us.
 It is the sudden flow of electrical energy between two objects of differing electrical potential (or charge).
-ESD is essentially a lightning bolt on a very small scale and, like a lightning bolt, the electrical energy will try to find a low impedance path to ground in order to equalise the electrical potential.
+ESD is essentially a lightning bolt on a very small scale and, like a lightning bolt, the electrical energy will try to find a low impedance path to the ground in order to equalise the electrical potential.
 Anybody who has walked across a carpeted floor and touched a metal doorknob may have felt or even seen a small spark jump from their hand to the metal doorknob.

 Another very common occurrence is getting out of your car and touching a grounded path.
 It is worth noting that the human body is only sensitive to electrostatic discharges greater than around 2000-3000 Volts but higher voltages can easily be generated in real life.
 While in most cases this kind of phenomenon is not hazardous to humans aside from a surprise jolt and a little discomfort, our electronic devices can be affected in more severe ways.
 The purpose of electrostatic discharge testing of electrical products is to evaluate their ability to withstand these events.

-When an electrostatic discharge current travels through an electronic device it will try to find a low impedance path to ground.
+When an electrostatic discharge current travels through an electronic device it will try to find a low impedance path to the ground.
 While in some cases this may be through the chassis of the device, it is not at all uncommon for the current to travel through sensitive electronic circuitry with enough energy to permanently damage components such as Integrated Circuits (ICs), transistors, diodes in some cases passive components such as high precision resistors.
 An electrostatic discharge can also create local but intense electromagnetic fields which may couple into nearby circuitry and disrupt signals.
 Some common ways to mitigate the effects of electrostatic discharge phenomena include:

 - Proper grounding